jsnjuan/MovieLens20MDatasetFE/README.md

 * Idiosyncratic effects.
 Trying to controlate the most the users personal taste, statistics user's rating related were generated.
 Two kinds were considered at first: general and by-genre user's statistics.
 * Movie's genre own effects.
 Under the hypothesis that there could be genres that has own effect by themselves (similar to the user's ratings logic), genres (single and combined) statistics were generated.

+## Model implementation

++ Platform.
+Kaggle notebook editor was the selected platform to implement and run the practice.
+Main advantage is that kaggle offers a very complete data science python environment just waiting to run lines of code.
+Computational resources offered by Kaggle are also and avantage, those can even be considered above an average personal computer.
++ Algorithm.
+ML algorithm choosen was xgboost.
+The only consideration taken into account to  use xgboost is that the author of this repo already had an almost-ready-to-use template for this type of problem.
+Also, at first a simple DNN was considereed as a very basic baseline model, in order to warm-up the data process.
++ Hyperparameters.
+The selection was mainly because of the lack of resources.
+First parameters to adjust would be max depth (<o make the interaction between features more complex) and to increase the number of estimators (because of the size of the database).

  ## Future ideas

  + Tag variables and genome importance were not considered because of time.
 One first approach is to follow same user's ratings statistics generation approach.